rye720/Ry3s_Vimrc/README.md

 # Ry3s_Vimrc
-a place for me to stick my vim settings file, a constant work in progress
+Just a place for me to stick my Vim settings file (a constant work in progress)

+If you know about cool Vim things like settings, plugins, whatever.. let me know!